 Using a long tapestry needle helped.

 I cut a piece out of the seam allowance that was almost completely detached to do a test of a fray-check solution.
-My personal preference is for the Dritz Brand Fray Check available at Fat Quarter Shop.
+My personal preference is for the Dritz Brand Fray Check available at Fat Quarter Shop, or June Tailor Fray Block.
 There are a bunch of other brands in multi-packs available at Amazon, like this one Prym Fray Check 2 Pack.
 Just do a search if you want another brand.
 Anyway, I used this little bit to soak the edge in the fray check solution, and let it dry overnight, to be sure it wouldn’t stain or change the color of the silk.
 It did fine.

 So, I put a line of solution on every loose edge, and let it dry overnight.